matthewLeFevre/level/test.md

 3. `function convertSPDate(d)`
     + This functions author is Ben Tedder (www.bentedder.com) I have however significantly modified it to work in the way we need it too.
 It could however use some work.
 In side of it I have to do some weird things to get the actual day of the week and so forth. **If you have a better way of writing this or you can improve it please do**.
 This function is used for all of the dates so it is very commonly used.
     1. `function readable(jsDate)`
-        + `readable()` is function that does not do what it was originally created to do which was to take the date parse it and deliver a beautiful string that could be rendered next to a comment or post.
+        + `readable()` is a function that does not do what it was originally created to do which was to take the date parse it and deliver a beautiful string that could be rendered next to a comment or post.
 Much of that is now accomplished by its parent function `convertSPDate()`.
 I use it to create a new date object and get the day of the week that the date uses.
 All of this can be done in the parent.

 4. `function processSPPost(body)`
     + **Note:** This function also has a large duplicate that will make the thumbnails larger...
 It is mostly css manipulation.